-Croatia, with its long Adriatic shoreline and countless islands, historic harbour towns, remote coves and ever-changing scenery, is ideal terrain for a gulet cruise.
-If you are eager to experience the wonders of the coast of Croatia to the full, to explore its history, its stunning landscapes, fabulous food, and – of course – to swim in its azure seas, then one of our expert-led Croatian gulet trips will be the perfect holiday for you.
+Croatia, with its long Adriatic shoreline and countless islands, historic harbour towns, remote coves and ever-changing scenery, is ideal terrain for a gulet trip.
+If you are eager to experience the wonders of the coast of Croatia to the full, to explore its history, its stunning landscapes, fabulous food, and – of course – to swim in its azure seas, then one of our expert-led Croatian gulet cruises will be the perfect holiday for you.

-Cruising on a Gulet
+Cruising on a Gulet in Croatia

 Every bit as central as the boat itself is its crew, as the everyday experience replies directly on their services and skills.
 Therefore, we set great emphasis on working with experienced captains who know the coast and islands well and with excellent chefs who can conjure up the fascinating offerings of Croatian cuisine in the on-board galley.
 Enjoyed in a vareity of locations from remote coves to lovely historical harbour towns, these al fresco meals are a highlight of any tour.
 We augment them with lunches or dinners in a number of carefully selected restaurants along the shore or on the islands – enabling our guests to discover authentic local specialities and sample the region's great wines.

-Following our well-established approach to enjoying a region, our cruises in Croatia include famous sights and places, like the Palace of Diocletian at Split, the great Renaissance city of Dubrovnik (Ragusa) or stylish Hvar Town on the island of the same name, but more off-the-beaten-track discoveries, such the outlying island of Vis, or the charming harbour of Pučišća on Brač.
+Following our well-established approach to enjoying a region, our gulet cruises in Croatia include famous sights and places, like the Palace of Diocletian at Split, the great Renaissance city of Dubrovnik (Ragusa) or stylish Hvar Town on the island of the same name, as well as more off-the-beaten-track discoveries, such the outlying island of Vis, or the charming harbour of Pučišća on Brač.
 Here, our guests have a chance to get a sense for the true spirit of the place, to find their own interests and fascinations.
 Local architecture, traditions, specialities and stories, as well as the friendly locals themselves, are all part of this trip through Croatia's history.